KenzieMac130/KenziePack/docs/install/multimc/INSTRUCTIONS.md

 Install the Launcher if you haven't already

-1. Install launcher (follow their install steps)
+1. Install either launcher (follow their install steps)
     * [MultiMC](https://multimc.org/)
     * [Prism](https://prismlauncher.org/) (recommended to use flatpack package on steamdeck)